Joseph Lister: Germany

 The first use of Lister's method in Germany was by Karl Thiersch in Leipzig in 1867.
-Thiersch who practiced Lister's approach since its introduction, never published his results but taught Lister's methods to his students.
-His house surgeon Hermann Georg Joseph, tested it on 16 patients who had abscesses, with favourable results.
-Joseph wrote a thesis on his results proving the value of the Lister method, which was presented in Leipzig the following year.
-In January 1870, Heinrich Adolf von Bardeleben presented a paper to the Berlin Medical Society that described the results but provided no statistical evaluation of those results.
+Thiersch practised Lister's approach since its introduction and never published his results, but did teach it to his students.
+His house surgeon Hermann Georg Joseph tested it on 16 patients with abscesses, with favourable results.
+Joseph wrote a thesis on his results, proving the value of the Lister method, and presented in Leipzig the following year.
+In January 1870, Heinrich Adolf von Bardeleben presented a paper to the Berlin Medical Society that described the results but provided no statistical evaluation of them.

-The adoption of Listerism on the European continent was halted during Franco-Prussian War, but it became the greatest opportunity to advance Lister's ideas.
+The adoption of Listerism on the European continent halted during the Franco-Prussian War, but it became the greatest opportunity to advance Lister's ideas.
 At the start of the war, Lister had written a pamphlet known as "A Method of Antiseptic Treatment Applicable To Wounded Soldiers in the Present War" that described a simplified technique of antiseptic that could be used on the battlefield and military hospital.
-The pamphlet was immediately translated into German, however it never made a material difference.
+The pamphlet was immediately translated into German, but never made a material difference.

-By far the most important advocate for Lister's antiseptic system in Germany was the surgeon and Osteotomy specialist, Richard von Volkmann who taught at the University of Halle.
+By far the most important advocate for Lister's antiseptic system in Germany was surgeon and osteotomy specialist Richard von Volkmann, who taught at the University of Halle.
 In August 1870, he became surgeon-general during the Franco-Prussian War and was responsible for 12 army hospitals and 1442 beds.
 When he returned to his own hospital in the winter of 1871, he found large numbers of patients with infectious diseases throughout the ward.
 He wrote of the experience: